rmsk2/cartflash/README.md

 Alternatively you can use a prebuilt binary which is available at the [releases section](https://github.com/rmsk2/cartflash/releases) of this repository.
-Download the `.pgz` file from there, transfer it to your Foenix and start it via `pexec`, i.e. type `/- fcart` or `/- drive number:fcart` (`drive number` = 0, 1 or 2) if you use an IEC drive at the BASIC prompt.
+Download the `.pgz` file from there and transfer it to your Foenix.